- Voluntary, Open Ownership

 One Owner, one vote.
 Your voice will be heard.

-Members contribute equitably to, and democratically control, the capital of the cooperative.
-The economic benefits of a cooperative operation are returned to the members, reinvested in the co-op, or used to provide member services.
+Owners contribute equitably to, and democratically control, the capital of the cooperative.
+The economic benefits of a cooperative operation are returned to the Owners, reinvested in the co-op, or used to provide Owner services.
+You control the capital.